eth-educators/eth-docker-docs/website/docs/Usage/BeforeYouStart.md

 5. Run the client
 6. Finalize the deposit.
 This is not done within this project
 7. A baseline set of Grafana dashboards are included.
 Feel free to add more, or submit a PR with your favorite dashboards.
-8. Configure your system to start the eth2 node on boot (optional)
+8. Configure your system to start the Ethereum staking full node on boot (optional)